 9. Can sunscreen replace moisturiser?
 Do I need moisturiser and sunscreen?

-Ooo good question – yes, the right sunscreen can replace moisturiser.
+Such a great question – yes, the right sunscreen can replace moisturiser.
 This is when you might end up paying a little extra on a sunscreen that can do the jobs of 2 products.
 More on 1, less than 2.

 Most drugstore brought, basic sunscreens will not replace your moisturiser.
 They usually have a basic formula that’s like a bargain basement chocolate cake with 10% cocoa solids, no chocolate sprinkles and no strangely intriguing silver frosting balls.
 Their job is 1-fold – to protect your skin.